g-male/darin-portfolio/content/creation/Collage/souvenir_01.md

 postyear: "2024"
 contentdesc: collage
 ---
+A lot of the time I'm making collages, I take pride in knowing that the first person to combine two specific elements together.
+It's a very personal process.
+1990's NBA, Super Mario Bros, and film photos from Asia in the 80's, it screams Darin to me.

-Made using found and purchased objects.
+Made using found, and purchased objects.
 Postcard sized.